-Why spend time conditioning of the equipment though?
+Why spend time conditioning off the equipment though?

-- Prevents injury – Aerial circus and pole dancing can be dangerous and it can be quite easy to damage/injure yourself if you don’t keep your body in good shape.
-For example if you don’t work on your flex and you do a lot of aerial silks your much more prone to injuring your shoulders and back due to the muscles becoming tighter as your strength increases.
+- Prevents injury – Aerial circus and pole dancing can be dangerous and it can be quite easy to damage/injure yourself if you don’t keep your body in good shape and don’t engage correct muscles.
+For example if you don’t work on your flex and you do a lot of aerial silks you are much more prone to injuring your shoulders and back due to the muscles becoming tighter as your strength increases.

 So, my top three tips are:

 - Dedicate at least 1 hour a day to some form of stretch conditioning.
-For example if you do a lot of aerial silks, try to do and hour of shoulder stretching at least three days a week.
-Then spend at least another days working on your straddles & middle splits.
+For example, if you do a lot of aerial silks, try to do half an hour of shoulder stretching at least three days a week.
+Then spend at least another half an hour working on your straddles & middle splits.
 If you follow this you’ll also be indirectly working on your handstand because tight shoulders and hips/glutes are the two biggest blockers for people achieving a straight handstand.

 2. Spend time doing strength based exercise focused around your upper body.
-Whether its working your lats which are a key muscle for inverting in all the disciplines or the triceps for holds its only going to improve your performance on the equipment.
-If you don’t have time to do a lot then try and get some press ups and pull ups in as these will be the most effective exercises for you
+Whether it’s working your lats which are a key muscle for inverting in all the disciplines or the triceps for holds, it will only going to improve your performance on the equipment.
+If you don’t have time to do a lot then try and get some press ups and pull ups in as these will be the most effective exercises for you.

-If your not sure how to condition of the equipment then why not try our friendly online classes specifically designed for this purpose!
+If you are not sure how to condition off the equipment then try our friendly online classes specifically designed for this purpose!

-Click here to check timetable for range of classes such as Strength & Conditioning, Circus Abs & Stretch & Flex
+Click here to check timetable for range of classes such as Strength & Conditioning and Dance & Flex!

 Take care my fellow warriors and flyers!